 - Describe your experience with computation.

-- Give an example of a time you hit a serious obstacle or failure, and how you overcame it.
+- Give an example of a time you hit a serious professional or educational obstacle or failure, and how you overcame it.

 - Describe extracurricular activities in which you've been engaged; in particular, give examples of activities you've led or new initiatives you have started.